Firebase On Premise Alternatives

 - Free – Kuzzle has a Free plan that helps users start using the platform’s basic features.

-Backendless is a mobile backend as a service platform for application development with a set of robust development tools.
-Users of the platform can take advantage of the cloud, dedicated, and managed servers.
+Backendless is a full-stack visual app development service.
+Users of the platform can take advantage of the cloud, dedicated, on-premises, and managed servers.

-- Backendless is a database option with benchmark scalability and support for NoSQL and SQL.
+- Backendless is a backend option with fantastic scalability.

 - Caching is a feature for helping developers improve the speed at which apps work.